 ACTION: Re legal advice.
 Speak to Chris Flanagan in the first stance.
 Nick to obtain feedback on potential lawyers.
 Carole to speak to FSA.

 Email received today from some clubs calling for vote of no confidence in National League board.
 Paul commented that we would need replacement directors lined up if no confidence vote goes through.
 If 10% clubs vote in favour of EGM, board has to hold it.
 If vote of no confidence passed, the directors would leave and new board would need to be voted in.
-Possibly FA would have to step in – wouldn’t necessarily want to vote baccept them willy-nilly.
+Possibly FA would have to step in – we wouldn’t necessarily want to vote anyone onto the new board without veto etc.

 Chairman of NL Board (Brian Barwick) has resigned.